xoofx/Asm6502/doc/readme.md

 C00D {ProjectDirectory}Mos6502AssemblerSpecialTests.cs:58
 ```

+### 6510 Support

+The library also supports the 6510 CPU, which is a variant of the 6502 used in the Commodore 64.
+For simplicity, it contains all the 6502 instructions including the illegal opcodes.
+You can use the `Mos6510Assembler` and `Mos6510Disassembler` classes in the same way as the 6502 counterparts.

 ## Tips and Best Practices

 - Always call `End()` after assembling to resolve labels and finalize the buffer.